Wizards at War

-Wizards at War is the eighth book in the Young Wizards series by Diane Duane.

-In this book, for the first time in a millennia, the wizards would have to go to war...
+Wizards at War is the eighth book in the Young Wizards series by American-Irish writer Diane Duane.
+In this book, for the first time in a millennium, the wizards would have to go to war.

 Plot summary

 The Lone Power, suspecting that a new threat is rising to its dark abilities, creates a surge of Dark Matter, called "the Pullulus", to eclipse the universe.
 Because of the way that the Pullulus affects the universe's structure, the Senior Wizards lose their wizardry and only wizards before adulthood are still able to fight.
 Ponch uses his tracking abilities to lead Nita, Kit, Ronan, and the wizardly tourists from Wizard's Holiday Filif and Sker'ret across the galaxy to try to find and activate an instrumentality that they are told is the only way to stop the Lone Power.
 Dairine and Roshaun take a trip back to the Motherboard from High Wizardry to consult the mobiles before joining the others.
 They find out that the 'weapon' is actually the Hesper, a version of the Lone Power who never fell.

 The group finds the world the Hesper is on.
 Unfortunately, the world is one that is 'lost', or devoted to everything the Lone Power represents.
 Despite this, Nita, Kit, and the others go down to the planet and start searching for the Hesper, after adopting disguises.
 With Ponch's help, they find the Hesper, and Nita starts teaching her concepts about 'self' and 'choice', concepts that she had no previous understanding of.

 Nita ask the Hesper to make a choice to fight the Lone Power, but before she can choose, they are captured by the Lone Power, who suppresses all wizardry in the area roughly analogous to cutting a Jedi off from the Force.
 Ronan sacrifices himself to free the One's Champion, who resides inside him, to give the Hesper a final chance to make her choice.
 The Champion holds the Lone Power back and restores wizardry to the area, allowing the Hesper to become embodied.
 As the Hesper assumes her position, the Lone Power is defeated, and the wizards are free to go, as Ronan is near death and the Pullulus is advancing towards Earth and Filif's home.